liana-keesing/Arduino-Anomaloscope/Electronics/README.md

 - Arduino Prototyping Shield (does this come with headers?)
 - 10 mm RGB LED
 - 10 mm yellow LED
+- 330 Ω resistor
-- 330Ω resistor
+- 270 Ω resistor
-- 270Ω resistor
+- 150 Ω resistor
+- two 100 Ω resistors
 - Heat shrink
 - Solid core 22 or 24 gauge wire in black, red, and 3 other assorted colors

 ### Tools
-- Soldering iron + accessories
+- Soldering iron + accessories (solder, tip cleaning wire sponge, etc)
-- Thingy to hold electronics in place while soldering
+- Clip of some sort to hold electronics in place while soldering
 - Wire strippers
 - Wire snippers
+- Heat gun for the heat shrink

 ## Instructions

 Beginning by prepping the wire that you will need.
 You will need:
-- Two 3-inch pieces of black wire
+- Two 4-inch pieces of black wire
 - One 4-inch piece of each red and three other colors In total, you should have 6 pieces of cut wire.